henmja/Detecting-Fake-News-and-Rumors-in-Twitter-Using-Deep-Neural-Networks/README.md

 Download 100d 6B GloVe vector and the Politifact dataset.

-run main.py with help flag, -h, for usage.
+Run main.py with help flag, -h, for usage.